-Pro government websites and publications are routinely patronized by the state – with generous assistance provided to such journalists.
-On the flip side, any hint of criticism is meant with severe financial pressures with the government doing its best to restrict the publication’s source of revenue.
+Pro-government websites and publications are routinely patronized by the state – with generous assistance provided to such journalists.
+On the flip side, any hint of criticism is meant with severe financial pressures with the Saudi government doing its best to restrict the publication’s source of revenue.

 To browse the web safely and securely in Saudi Arabia, we recommend you use a VPN.